aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-via-vba/_index.md

 1. Access the Macro module and remove it.
 1. Save the modified presentation.

-This Javascript code shows you how to remove a VBA macro:
+This JavaScript code shows you how to remove a VBA macro:

 ```javascript
 // Loads the presentation containing the macro